By Michael Corcoran

 To paraphrase the blue-eyed singer of “New York, New York,” if you can make it there, you can make it anywhere and if you can’t there’s always Austin.
 We got chicken shit bingo, too!

 This is a burg populated by those unsatisfied by their hometowns- and Seattle didn’t work out either.
 All that rain.
 Some came from Houston and Dallas to attend the University of Texas, or from Lubbock to tend to the women, and never left.
-Or they came during SXSW and realized, dude, this is much cooler than Norfolk.
-Dreams and reality share an apartment off Ben White.
+Or they came during SXSW and realized, dude, this is much cooler than St. Louis.
+Dreams and reality share an apartment off Stassney Lane.

 We’re not here to knock mediocrity, but embrace it.
 It’s something to strive for, Capital Metro.
 This college and legislative town was built on being just good enough to advance.
 Mediocrity means that you know exactly how your day is going to go, so the only messy surprise might be that migas don’t travel.
-It’s so unchallenging here that living dangerously is going to the HEB on E. 7th instead of Hancock Center.
 A movie about the Austin mindset was called “Slacker” because “Lazy and Full of Shit” was too hard to market.

 Let’s lose that “Live Music Capital of the World” slogan like an itchy scarf.
-Most live music is unlistenable and yet we still have all these entitled musicians who want affordable housing and other benefits.
+Most live music is unlistenable- or, worse, unremarkable- and yet we still have all these entitled musicians who want affordable housing and other benefits.
 Stop feeding the pigeons and, you know what, San Marcos has a pigeon problem.
 Not against musicians- the talented ones truly enhance the quality of life.
 But you never hear them complaining.

 Obviously, if you’ve read this far, I’m not exactly Joan Didion.
 You want to know who ‘nated in my cornflakes?
 My own mediocrity did.